tocee123/spskn_api_2/!HomeWorks/2022-11-04/homework_fizzBuzz_en.md

 # Exercise

-Given a positive integer `n`, read from the keyboard, the upper border of the range (including) and you have to write to the terminal:
+Given a positive integer `n`, read from the keyboard, the upper border of the range (including).
+Going through the range you have to write to the terminal:

 -   `"FizzBuzz"`  if  `i`  is divisible by  `3`  and  `5`.
 -   `"Fizz"`  if  `i`  is divisible by  `3`.